Learning DNF through Generalized Fourier Representations: Introduction

 \paragraph{Summary of the contributions:} To summarize, the paper develops a generalized Fourier basis and shows that major algorithmic tools from learning theory can be used with this basis.
-Using these and an analysis of the spectral norm for conjunctions, the paper shows the learnability of DNF under difference-bounded tree distributions, significantly extending previous results to a broad class of distributions.
+Using these and an analysis of the spectral norm for conjunctions, the paper shows the learnability of DNF and agnostic learnability of decision trees under difference-bounded tree distributions, significantly extending previous results to a broad class of distributions.
 We emphasize that the basis and the extended KM algorithm are valid for any distribution and they do not require a tree structure or boundedness.
 These conditions are required only to establish spectral norm bounds used for learnability results.
-More specifically, our main contributions include: \begin{itemize} \item A new Fourier basis for any distribution $D$ by using the BN representation of $D$ (Corollary~\ref{cor:orthonormalbasis}). \item An extension of the KM algorithm to any distribution using the new basis (Theorem \ref{thm:EKM}), a proof of learnability of disjoint DNFs using KM algorithm (Corollary \ref{cor:KM DNF}) and learnability of DNFs using the PTFconstruct algorithm of \citet{Feldman2012} (Corollary \ref{cor:FC15}). \item An exact Fourier expansion of conjunctions under chain BNs (Lemma \ref{lem:Fourier exact}) and an upper bound on the spectral norm of $d$ literal conjunctions for difference-bounded chains (Theorem \ref{thm:L1 bound chain}). \item An exact characterization of the spectral norm of $d$ literal conjunctions under product distributions, and a tighter upper bound on the spectral norm (Proposition \ref{prop:product}). \item An upper bound for the spectral norm of $d$ literal conjunctions under difference bounded tree BNs (Theorem \ref{thm:tree2}) and $k$-junta distributions (Lemma \ref{lm:kjunta}). \item An exponential lower bounds on the spectral norm of $1$-literal conjunctions, when the difference-bounded condition is violated, or without the tree BN structure (Corollary~\ref{cor:LBchain} and Theorem \ref{thm:expLBantitree}). \item Proof of learnability of difference-bounded tree distributions in the realizable case (Corollary~\ref{lm:directed-c1}) and unrealizable case (Corollary~\ref{lm:directed-c1 unrealizable}). \end{itemize}
+More specifically, our main contributions include: \begin{itemize} \item A new Fourier basis for any distribution $D$ by using the BN representation of $D$ (Corollary~\ref{cor:orthonormalbasis}). \item An extension of the KM algorithm to any distribution using the new basis (Theorem \ref{thm:EKM}), a proof of learnability of disjoint DNFs using KM algorithm (Corollary \ref{cor:KM DNF}), learnability of DNFs using the PTFconstruct algorithm of \citet{Feldman2012} (Corollary \ref{cor:FC15}) and agnostic learnability of decision tree using KM-gradient descent of \citet{Gopalan2008} (Corollary \ref{cor:DT}). \item An exact Fourier expansion of conjunctions under chain BNs (Lemma \ref{lem:Fourier exact}) and an upper bound on the spectral norm of $d$ literal conjunctions for difference-bounded chains (Theorem \ref{thm:L1 bound chain}). \item An exact characterization of the spectral norm of $d$ literal conjunctions under product distributions, and a tighter upper bound on the spectral norm (Proposition \ref{prop:product}). \item An upper bound for the spectral norm of $d$ literal conjunctions under difference bounded tree BNs (Theorem \ref{thm:tree2}) and $k$-junta distributions (Lemma \ref{lm:kjunta}). \item An exponential lower bounds on the spectral norm of $1$-literal conjunctions, when the difference-bounded condition is violated, or without the tree BN structure (Corollary~\ref{cor:LBchain} and Theorem \ref{thm:expLBantitree}). \item Proof of learnability of difference-bounded tree distributions in the realizable case (Corollary~\ref{lm:directed-c1}) and unrealizable case (Corollary~\ref{lm:directed-c1 unrealizable}). \end{itemize}